 His own contribution to digital scholarship is as the Design Architect and Curator of the Women of Islamic Studies project, a crowdsourced database of women scholars who work on Muslims and Islam.

 Other publications can be found in Journal of Religion and Popular Culture, Modern Asian Studies, Journal of Sufi Studies, Journal of Religion & Society, Philosophy East and West, Journal of Muslim Minority Affairs, and Oxford Islamic Studies Online.

 He is an active member of the American Academy of Religion.
 He is an Advisory Board member for Religious Studies News, the AAR’s web magazine, and produces several podcasts interviews with Book Award and Research Grants winners.
-He currently serves on the steering committee for the Contemporary Islam Group.
+He currently serves on the steering committee for the Study of Islam Unit and previously served for the Contemporary Islam Unit (2012-2017).
 He organized THATCamp “The Humanities and Technology Camp” at the 2013 and 2014 American Academy of Religion annual meetings.
 Most recently, he is part of the AAR’s Publishing Task Force, and helped co-write the American Academy of Religion’s Guidelines for Evaluating Digital Scholarship with Timothy Beal, Christopher Cantwell, Ted Vial, and Jeri E. Wieringa